-Although Vince McMahon and Kevin Dunn are infamous for being hands-on with the production side of things when it comes to commentary, Matt Striker says that none of his experiences have ever been negative.
-And since he was never the lead announcer, but instead the color man for either Raw, SmackDown, or ECW, it was rare for him to get heat.
+Although Vince McMahon and Kevin Dunn are infamous for being hands-on with the production side of things regarding commentary, Matt Striker says that none of his experiences have ever been negative.
+And since he was never the lead announcer but instead the color man for either Raw, SmackDown, or ECW, it was rare for him to get heat.

 "You could look at having your boss in your ear as a positive or negative but let me spin it this way: I was able to talk to exclusively and learn from exclusively for three hours or four, five hours every week from Vince McMahon and Kevin Dunn.
 You tell me anyone else that has had that experience.
 So there’s good and bad in everything.
 Thankfully, I did not have a lot of bad in my headset."

 "Brad was so good and so nice.
-It’s amazing that you meet people, and you don’t know why you meet them.
-Again, you realize, ‘How’s this kid from Queens, New York ever going to be able to sit and talk to Brad Armstrong?’
+Amazingly, you meet people, and you don’t know why you meet them.
+Again, you realize, ‘How’s this kid from Queens, New York, ever going to be able to sit and talk to Brad Armstrong?’

 Once getting comfortable with commentary, Matt Striker realized that it was something, unlike wrestling, that he could probably do at an older age.
-As you get older, he confesses, working in the ring just gets more painful.
+He confesses that working in the ring gets more painful as you get older.
 This was an opportunity to save his body from more punishment while still having the ability to work in wrestling.

 Lucha Underground and Making The Most of Opportunities

-The opportunity to work for Lucha Underground was almost divine intervention when explained by Matt Striker.
+The opportunity to work for Lucha Underground was almost divine intervention as explained by Matt Striker.

-"As soon as I opened up my eyes from the prayer, my phone rang, and it was the same writer that called me to say that Vince [McMahon] thought I’d be better off as an antagonist.
+"As soon as I opened up my eyes from the prayer, my phone rang, and the same writer called me to say that Vince [McMahon] thought I’d be better off as an antagonist.